Learn how to make the BEST homemade nachos! Loaded with gooey queso and tons of fresh fixings, they're the ultimate appetizer or game day snack.

 If you’re watching the Super Bowl this weekend, you have to make this nachos recipe.
 If you’re not watching the Super Bowl this weekend, you still have to make this nachos recipe.
 Jack and I may not be football fans, but we are fans of football food.
-These loaded nachos are our latest obsession.
-They’re quick and easy to make, and they’re a veritable explosion of flavor and texture.
-You get something crispy, something creamy, something bright, and something spicy in every bite!
-Whether you serve them as a party appetizer or as dinner for two, they’ll disappear in no time.
+These loaded nachos are as good as it gets.
+Every bite has the perfect blend of crispy, creamy textures and tangy, spicy flavors.
+Serve them as a party appetizer or devour them for dinner.
+Either way, the entire platter will be gone in minutes.

-- Taco meat – I have two go-to plant-based taco meat recipes, and both are delicious on these nachos.
-One is a meaty, chili-spiced mix of shiitake mushrooms and walnuts.
-The other uses a store bought plant-based ground meat substitute.
-Cooked with a homemade taco seasoning blend of chili powder, onion powder, and cumin, it’s lightly spicy, hearty, and savory.
+- Plant-based taco meat – I have two plant-based taco meat recipes, and both are delicious on these nachos.
+One is a meaty, savory mix of shiitake mushrooms and walnuts.
+The other uses a store-bought plant-based ground meat substitute.
+Cooked with a homemade taco seasoning blend of chili powder, onion powder, and cumin, it’s lightly spicy and super hearty.
 Whichever way you go, you won’t be disappointed!

 - Assemble them right before serving.
-These nachos are best right after you put them together, when the chips are crispy and the cheese sauce and “ground beef” mixture are still warm.
+These nachos are best right after you put them together, when the chips are crispy and the cheese sauce and taco meat are still warm.
 If they sit for too long, the chips will soften under the queso.
 No one likes soggy nachos, so always assemble them right before you eat.

 - Leave no chip un-topped!
 One of my pet peeves is eating the top layer of a loaded nacho plate and finding a stack of bare chips underneath.
 To make an exceptional nacho tray, make sure to layer the fixings throughout, getting a little something on each chip.